 2. The AF sends its request to the NEF.
 The NEF authorizes the AF request.
 The NEF performs the following mappings:

 - Map the AF-Service-Identifier into DNN and S-NSSAI combination, determined by local configuration.

+- Map the Application Identifier into the corresponding Application Identifier known in the core network.

 - Map the GPSI in Target UE Identifier into SUPI, according to information received from UDM.